Here’s the most important thing you need to know about how to trim a beard neckline:

 According to Michael, there are no hard and fast rules when it comes to shaping your neckline, but your hairstyle should ideally be suggestive of your throatstyle (for want of a better word).
 “If you have a messy, long haircut,” he explains, “it’s very unlikely you’re going to want a straight neckline.”
 By “straight neckline,” he’s referring to a “line-up” or “shape-up” (in barbering lingo), which means squaring off the hair-growth on your neck into a crisp line with clearly defined angles.
 “Personally, I like to have mine broken,” he says of his own uneven-and-proud-of-it neckline.

 For people with moderate-length beards and a cleaner, short-back-and-sides up top, he suggests adding definition to your neck’s natural hairline — first shaping it with a set of mini-trimmers, and then finishing off with a razor (and a bit of beard oil) to give your stubble a strong, clean perimeter.
-Whatever you do, says Michael, the hair on your lower face and neck “should look like it’s balanced” against your cranial coverage.
-“Because a symmetrical face is more beautiful to our eye, having any hair that’s imbalanced — unless you’re going for something avant-garde or creative—won’t look very good.
+Whatever you do, Michael says, the hair on your lower face and neck “should look like it’s balanced” against your cranial coverage.
+“Because a symmetrical face is more beautiful to our eye, having any hair that’s imbalanced — unless you’re going for something avant-garde or creative — won’t look very good.
 Symmetry is really important.”
 And don’t forget to moisturize the skin below the neckline after trimming (*cough cough* Post Shave Cream or Post Shave Dew would do a lovely job of that *cough cough*).

 Employ Labor-Shaving Tactics